-- 1) Establishes and vests the CPUC with regulatory authority over public utilities, including electrical corporations.
-(Article XII of the California Constitution) - 2) Provides it is the policy of this state to achieve, whenever feasible and not inconsistent with sound environmental planning, the undergrounding of all future electric and communication distribution facilities that are proposed to be erected in proximity to designated state scenic highways and that would be visible from those highways if erected above ground.
-(Public Utilities Code §320) - 3) Establishes policies for the undergrounding of electrical facilities and includes, among other programs, the Rule 20A undergrounding program that requires electrical corporations to convert overhead electrical facilities to underground facilities when it is in the public interest for specified reasons.
-(Via the CPUC's existing Electric Tariff Rule 20) - 4) Requires electrical corporations to include in their Wildfire Mitigation Plan (WMP), whether and where, they considered undergrounding electric utility lines as part of their plan to mitigate wildfire risks.
-(Public Utilities Code §8386)
+1) Establishes and vests the CPUC with regulatory authority over public utilities, including electrical corporations.
+(Article XII of the California Constitution)

-- 5) Establishes the California Environmental Quality Act (CEQA) and requires lead agencies with the principal responsibility for carrying out or approving a proposed discretionary project to prepare a negative declaration, mitigated declaration, or environmental impact report (EIR) for this action, unless the project is exempt from CEQA.
-Sets requirements relating to preparation, review, comment, approval and certification of environmental documents, as well as procedures relating to an action or proceeding to attack, review, set aside, void, or annul various actions of a public agency on the grounds of noncompliance with CEQA.
-(Public Resources Code §21000 et seq.) - 6) Requires the Office of Planning and Research (OPR) to adopt guidelines for implementation of CEQA by public agencies and requires the guidelines to include a list of classes of projects that have been determined not to have a significant effect on the environment.
+- 2) Provides it is the policy of this state to achieve, whenever feasible and not inconsistent with sound environmental planning, the undergrounding of all future electric and communication distribution facilities that are proposed to be erected in proximity to designated state scenic highways and that would be visible from those highways if erected above ground.
+(Public Utilities Code §320) - 3) Requires electrical corporations to include in their Wildfire Mitigation Plan (WMP) whether and where they considered undergrounding electric utility lines as part of their plan to mitigate wildfire risks.
+(Public Utilities Code §8386) - 4) Establishes the California Environmental Quality Act (CEQA) and requires lead agencies with the principal responsibility for carrying out or approving a proposed discretionary project to prepare a negative declaration, mitigated declaration, or environmental impact report (EIR) for this action, unless the project is exempt from CEQA.
+(Public Resources Code §21000 et seq.) - 5) Requires the Office of Planning and Research (OPR) to adopt guidelines for implementation of CEQA by public agencies and requires the guidelines to include a list of classes of projects that have been determined not to have a significant effect on the environment.
 Requires OPR to transmit the guidelines to the Natural Resources Agency.
-(Public Resources Code §§21083, 21084) - 7) Authorizes the Governor, via the Jobs and Economic Improvement Through Environmental Leadership Act of 2021, until January 1, 2024, to certify projects that meet specified requirements for certain streamlining benefits related to CEQA.
-(Public Resources Code §21178) - 8) Requires public agencies, via the Permit Streamlining Act, to approve or disapprove of a development project within certain timeframes, as specified.
-(Government Code §65920) - 9) Requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
+(Public Resources Code §§21083, 21084) - 6) Authorizes the Governor, via the Jobs and Economic Improvement Through Environmental Leadership Act of 2021, until January 1, 2024, to certify projects that meet specified requirements for certain streamlining benefits related to CEQA.
+(Public Resources Code §21178) - Requires public agencies, via the Permit Streamlining Act, to approve or disapprove of a development project within specified timeframes.
+(Government Code §65920) - 8) Requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.
 (Article XIII of the California Constitution)